 Carefully following these instructions will prevent lumps and bumps, fibrosis, and loose skin.
-In addition, massage helps the body to drain fluid buildup from the treatment areas, which makes the results look smoother.
+In addition, massage helps the entire body to drain fluid buildup from the treatment areas, which makes the results look smoother.

 You will recover faster from high def liposuction if you follow these tips: